pavel-fibich/mdefood/README.md

 Simulations:
 * To run simulations, run simfood2.R,
-* Example output of simulations is in simout/,
+* Output of the simulations is in simout/,
 * To reproduce Fig. 3,4,S3,S4 run figSims.R,
-* To reporduce Fig. S1 run figs1sche.R.
+* To reproduce Fig. S1 run figs1sche.R.

-Real food webs
+Real food webs:
 * Real food webs data are in realfood/,
-* To get simulated data from real datasets run realfood.R,
+* To get simulated (shuffled) data from real datasets run realfood.R,
-* To reproduce Fig. 5, S6 of real food webs use figReals.R.
+* To reproduce Fig. 5, S6 of real food webs run figReals.R.